weaveworks-experiments/flux-classic/site/fluxctl.md

       --tag="": select only containers with this tag
 ```

 When you use `fluxctl select ...`, you give the rule a name.
-The name
+This name
 can be used to remove that rule later.
 A container that matched the
 removed rule may remain as an instance, if it matches another rule.